g-chauvel/zuul-jobs/roles/add-build-sshkey/README.rst

 .. zuul:rolevar:: zuul_ssh_key_algorithm
    :default: rsa

    The digital signature algorithm to be used to generate the key.
-Default value 'rsa'.

 .. zuul:rolevar:: zuul_ssh_key_size
    :default: 3072

    Specifies the number of bits in the key to create.
-The default length is 3072 bits (RSA).